One second, two seconds,…., five seconds, still loading?

 Code minification won’t help much unless you optimize your web images.
 HTTP Archive reports, images make up about 34% of total page weight.
 Thus, you must compress and resize the photos to ensure a decent Elementor page speed.

-There are two different methods of image optimization.
+There are two different methods of image optimization for eliminating Elementor’s slow loading speed.
 These are –

 ● Lossless – Reduce image size without losing quality